hubtools-io/hubtools-desktop/README.md

 - Visual field editor for Theme and Modules.
 - Built-in terminal (coming soon).

-## Contributing

-There are many ways in which you can participate in this project, for example:

-- Submit bugs or issues you have encountered.
-- Submit a pull request to contribute to the codebase.
-- Request a new feature.

 ## Getting Started

 To run this project locally, follow these steps: